adacersos/adacersos/README.md

 # Hello, I'm Adam! 👋

-I am a graduate student at Binghamton University, pursuing a degree in Information Systems with a specialization in Data Science.
+I am a Data Scientist who enjoys applying machine learning and data analysis skills to solve real world problems.
+I graduated from Binghamton University with a Master of Science in Applied Data Science, and I have been working in the field for over a year.
+I am always looking to expand my skillset and meet new people, so feel free to reach out!

 ## About Me

-- 💻 Currently learning data mining, machine learning, web development, project management, and report writing.
+- 💻 Regularly takes part in data mining, machine learning, web development, project management, and report writing.
 - ⚽ Lifelong passion for soccer, continuing to play to this day.
-- ♟️ Recently started my chess journey 8 months ago.
+- ♟️ Recently started my chess journey

 ## Tech Skills